apitoolkit/apitoolkit-landing/content/blog/apm-vs-error-monitoring-differences/index.md

 ![APM VS Error Monitoring](apm-vs-errormonitoring.png)

 Did you know that according to a recent survey, 88% of users are less likely to return to a website after a bad experience?
-This highlights just how crucial monitoring is in ensuring your software performs flawlessly, keeping users satisfied and coming back for more.
+This just goes to show you how important monitoring is in ensuring your software performs flawlessly, keeping users satisfied and coming back for more.

 Monitoring in software development means constantly checking your software to make sure it's working well.
 It helps you spot and fix problems quickly, ensuring a good experience for users.
 Monitoring in software development means constantly checking your software to make sure it's working well.
 It helps you spot and fix problems quickly, ensuring a good experience for users.
 In this blog post, we will dive into the essentials of monitoring in software development, exploring how it acts as a critical tool for ensuring your software runs smoothly and efficiently, catching any issues before they affect the user experience.